nasimbio/bioinfo-blog/content/post/2025-12-10-deseq2-normalization/index.md

 Gene length normalization (for example, RPKM or TPM) is **not required** for DGE analysis with DESeq2 because:

-- DGE compares the **same gene across conditions**, not different genes within a sample.
-- The same gene has the same length across all samples.
+- DGE compares the **same gene across conditions**, not different genes within a sample and the same gene has the different samples.

 As a result, gene length cancels out in the comparison and does not need to be explicitly corrected.